Federal Government Procedures Manual

-Each tag number is assigned an Administrative Area number that denotes the area of responsibility Assigned Administrative Areas.
-Administrative Support Assistants (A.S.A.'s) tagging responsibilities are assigned by administrative area.
+Each SIMBA grant number is assigned to a business area (BA) this denotes the area of responsibility.
+Administrative Support Assistants (A.S.A.'s) tagging responsibilities are assigned by business area.

-Numbering sequence for the basic tag is eight numerical bytes and one alpha byte.
-The alpha byte is used to designate items such as:
+Physical tag number sequence is eight numerical bytes and one alpha byte.
+The alpha byte, if used, is to designate items such as:

 Equipment located at the Applied Research Laboratory (ARL) buildings are tagged and physically inventoried by their employees because of security requirements and/or location.

-It is the Custodian/PI responsibility to notify Property Inventory when GFE is received.
-Property Inventory should be forwarded all pertinent documentation including any GOVT forms.
+It is the Custodian/PI responsibility to notify Property Inventory when GFP is received.
+Property Inventory should be forwarded all pertinent documentation including any GOVERNMENT forms.

 Item Unique Identifier (IUID): Required by Department of Defense (DOD) only.
 If an agreement is received with DFARS Rule 252.211-7003 and 252.211-7007, Penn State will affix a 2D UII tag on the applicable item(s) and record them into the IUID Registry.
 A Penn State Government ID tag will also be placed on the item(s).

-Department of Defense awards require a DD 250 form to be completed when End Item Deliverables (EID's) are built and are shipped to the sponsor at the conclusion of the award.
+Department of Defense awards require either a DD 250 form to be completed when End Item Deliverables (EID's) are built and are shipped to the sponsor at the conclusion of the award or WAWF RR, whichever is required per the contract.
 Detail EID requirements can be found in sections E and F of a contract.

 NOTE: Department of Defense requires certain hardware deliverables to be tagged with a UII - see DFARS clauses 252-711-7003 (Deliverables) and 252-211-7007 (Reporting) for detail on requirements.